 - YES: You must obtain formal SUBTEL certification.
 Traditional process.

-- NO: Continue with self-declaration + QR code process (following steps).
+- NO: Continue with self-declaration + QR code process.

 Step 2: Obtain test report from certified laboratory